 Continence is the ability to control bladder and bowel function.
-Incontinence describes any accidental or involuntary loss of urine from the bladder or bowel motion, faeces or wind from the bowel.
+Incontinence describes any accidental or involuntary:

-Incontinence can have a major effect on a person's quality of life.
-However, it can be treated, managed, and in some cases cured, so it is important to talk to a doctor or qualified health professional.
+Incontinence can range in severity from 'just a small leak' to complete loss of bladder or bowel control.
+It can be treated, managed, and in some cases cured, so it's important to talk to a doctor or qualified health professional.

 Continence Foundation of Australia

 The Continence Foundation of Australia (CFA) is the national peak body promoting bladder and bowel health.
 The Foundation has information on incontinence, continence funding, travel tips, carer support and referrals.